hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 $forwardUrl = $transaction->getForwardUrl();
 ```

-And now process a redirection to this payment page generated by Hipay.
+And then process a redirection to this payment page generated by Hipay.

 #### Process a maintenance operation with api **/maintenance**:

-Performs a maintenance operation on a given transaction.
+It performs a maintenance operation on a given transaction.
 Different operations are possible:
 - capture
 - refund